 In 2013 the project leaders ran an experiment with a group of undergraduate medical students at the Ashmolean.
 They used artefacts such as pairs of Japanese woodblock prints to find out how people observe differences between objects ‘live’ and how they do so on a screen.

 In 2017, the Art and Neuroscience project was involved in Brain Diaries, an exhibition and programme of events running across Oxford.

 The last few years have seen a wide range of events at the Ashmolean Museum showcasing the work of this project.
-There have been activities for families, workshops for schools, and talks on art and neuroscience such as the one below by Professor Christopher Kennard.
+There have been activities for families, workshops for schools, as well as talks and debates on art and neuroscience.
+The videos below give a flavour of these activities.